swiftlang/swift-org-website/website-workgroup/index.md

 ---
 layout: page
-title: Swift.org website work group (SWWG)
+title: Swift.org website workgroup (SWWG)
 ---

 See [website overview](/website) for more information about the Swift.org website goals, content governance and contribution guidelines.